 A popular Punjabi dish made with eggplant roasted on an open flame for a smoked flavour, then mashed and combined with spices.
 It is perfect served with warm rotis for a light meal, as a side or dip.

-Baingan bharta is a popular North Indian dish.
-Baingan is eggplant/aubergine/brinjal and bharta means mashed.
+Baingan Bharta is a popular North Indian dish.
+Baingan means eggplant or aubergine or brinjal, and bharta means mashed.

 It is prepared with smoked eggplants which are mashed, then cooked with onions, tomatoes and spices to make a rich and tasty light meal or side.

 Eggplants are very good at absorbing large amounts of oils and liquids through cooking.
 Combined with these ingredients, they develop some rich and complex flavours.

 Baingan Bharta is usually served with warm rotis or parathas.

 Eggplants should be fresh, so select those which are firm with a smooth and shiny skin, and have a green stem.

 If they have any indentations or show any sign of dehydration, they are not fresh.